S1yu/S1yu/README.md

 - 👋 Hi, I’m @S1yu
 - 👀 I’m not interested in computer programming
 - 🌱 I’m currently learning data mining ,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m reading 《les confession》
 - 📫 How to reach me ...
-- I am reading <<les confessions>>

 <!---
 S1yu/S1yu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.